mercari/widebullet/README.md

 # Widebullet

-Widebullet is the proxy server between JSON-RPC and RESTful API server.
+Widebullet is RESTful API gateway with JSON-RPC.

 # Status